AidanJReid/Forex-Comix-gitpod/README.md

 #### Footer
 - Used Parallax theme footer and simply indicated purpose of site, share my Github and linking to Facebook.

-## CRUD
-**Add Comic**
-- [**C**RUD] Add a new comic.
-Selecting this option in the navbar or at the bottom of the database will lead to a repsonsive form where a user can complete requisite fields.
-Changes are updated to MongoDB, and are immediately reflected in the Database section of the site.

-**View Comic**
-- [C**R**UD] Read/Review comic, either from the database page (display all), filter, or by drilling into the comic in question to find its appropriate page.

-**Edit/Update Comic**
-- [CR**U**D] Update a comic by clicking the relevant button on the card in the Database section.
-Current values are shown to the user on the edit comic page.

-**Delete Comic**
-- [CRU**D**] Delete a comic.
-By clicking the 'Delete' button within the specific comic page, it prompts a modal which (when user wants to delete) will bring the user back to (updated) database page.

 ### Features Left to Implement

 I have a strong desire to fully flesh out this micro-site to become a business.